 A few days before announcing its Q4 earnings report, Siemens signed what it dubbed its ‘future pact for Germany as an industrial location’.
 That location is more specifically Siemensstadt (Siemens City).

-The version 2.0 of Siemensstadt will, among others, be the home for activities in areas such as distributed energy systems and energy management, electric vehicle technology, Industry 4.0, machine learning, networked assets, IoT, artificial intelligence, data analytics, blockchain (distributed ledger technology), and additive manufacturing.
+The version 2.0 of Siemensstadt will, among others, be the home for activities in areas such as distributed energy systems and energy management, electric vehicle technology, Industry 4.0, machine learning, networked assets, IoT, artificial intelligence, big data analytics, blockchain (distributed ledger technology), and additive manufacturing.
 What you need to know.

 In a previous post, on the acquisition of Berlin-based IIoT company relayr by HSB Group, we already briefly touched upon the leading role of Berlin as the Industrial IoT leader and the investments of Siemens in the city with its Siemensstadt 2.0.